25 Things To Do in and Around Denver This Week - 303 Magazine

-Denver has some adventurous events lined up this week.
-Kick it off by snagging some art at a Water Tiger Art Auction and end it with some scandalous crafting at Foul-Mouthed Cross-Stitch.
-Whatever the week has laid out for you, make sure to take a glance at this roundup of events happening in Denver.
+Denver has some enthralling events lined up this week.
+Kick it off by getting sciency at an SCFD Free Day and end it by diving into light art a Lumonics Guided Tour.
+Wherever the week leads you, make sure to take a look at this roundup of events happening in Denver.

 Where: Online